pearcej/cpp4python/_sources/AtomicData/AtomicData.rst

 a "seg fault" is in fact a helpful error because unlike the elusive logical errors, the reason is fairly localized.

-The null pointer
+The NULL pointer
 ^^^^^^^^^^^^^^^^

-Like ``None`` in Python, the ``null`` pointer in C++ points to nothing and is often denoted by the keyword null or by 0.
+Like ``None`` in Python, the ``NULL`` pointer in C++ points to nothing and is often denoted by the keyword ``NULL`` (all caps) or by 0.
-The null pointer is often used in conditions and/or in logical operations.
+The NULL pointer is often used in conditions and/or in logical operations.

-The following example demonstrates how the null pointer works.
+The following example demonstrates how the NULL pointer works.
 The variable ptrx initially has the address of x when it is declared.
-On the first iteration of the loop, it is assigned the value of null (i.e. 0) thereby ending the loop:
+On the first iteration of the loop, it is assigned the value of ``NULL`` (i.e. 0) thereby ending the loop:

 .. _lst_cppcode2:

-    .. activecode:: nullexamplecpp
+    .. activecode:: NULLexamplecpp
         :language: cpp

         #include <iostream>